vbup-osc/mel-button/README.JA.md

 ## LICENSE

-This project is modified based on the [Fubuki button](https://github.com/voosc/fubuki-button).
+This project is modified based on the [Miko button](https://github.com/voosc/miko-button).

 程序部分: MIT